 Harvester Cloud Provider¶

-How to deploy the Harvester cloud provider in RKE and RKE2
+- How to deploy the Harvester cloud provider in both RKE1 and RKE2.

 - The Kubernetes cluster is built on top of Harvester virtual machines.